Binance Market Update (2022-09-30)

 Binance

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include REI, ATA, and BETA, up by 24%, 21%, and 14%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include BSW, ATA, and BETA, up by 16%, 16%, and 13%, respectively.

 Top stories of the day: